larry-athey/climate-czar/Instructions/Pellet Stove Controller v2 Web API.md

 ---

+**/reboot** - Reboots the controller, the previous run state is resumed.

 **/reset** - Performs a reset of the controller startup/shutdown state, does not affect settings saved in flash memory.

 **/room-blower/0** or **/room-blower/1** - Turns the room blower on or off, while the controller is not performing an active run.